paymill/paymill-wordpress/README.md

 * License: [GPLv3 or later](http://www.gnu.org/licenses/gpl-3.0.html)

 With PAYMILL you are able to provide credit card based payments for your customers.
-German users can use ELV payment, too.
+Users with German bank account can use ELV payment, too.

 Plugin Description
 ==================